m0ham3dx/mx-Quantum-Computing-Primer/README.md

 <img src="./img/qe.gif" alt="Quantum Entanglement">
 <p align="center">
 <a href="./infogfx/QEE.jpg" target="_blank">
 <i> Illustration of Quantum Entanglement - also referred to as "Spooky Action at a distance".
-Click me for an illustrative explanation.[^2] </i>
+Click me for an illustrative explanation. </i>
 </a>
 </p>
 </a>